Once you have found and opened a geoprocessing tool, use it by entering parameters and running the tool.

-You can get help for the open geoprocessing tool by hovering over the Help button or clicking the button to open the tool reference page.
+To get help for the open geoprocessing tool, hover over the Help button or click the button to open the tool reference page.

 - Optional parameters can be left blank or unmodified to use a default behavior.

 Geoprocessing tools have both input and output parameters.
-Input parameters are typically existing map layers or datasets, or options that control what the tool does.
+Input parameters can reference data or be options that control what the tool does.
 There are a number of ways to specify the input data to be processed by the tool, including the following:

-- Select a map layer from a list of all appropriate layers.
-If the map layer has a selection, only the selected features will be processed.
+- Select a layer from a list of map layers.
+If the layer has a selection, only the selected features will be processed.

 - Browse to a dataset that is in a project database or connection using the browse button .

-For input parameters that are not datasets, you will typically only need to specify a number, check a box, or select an option from a list.
+For input parameters that are not data, you will typically only need to specify a number, check a box, or select an option from a list.

-You can modify additional options that affect tool execution in the tool Environments.
+You can modify additional options that affect tool execution in the tool Environments tab.
 All environment settings are optional.
-Only the geoprocessing environments that actually apply to the specific open tool will be displayed in Environments.
-For example, the Kernel Density tool does not support the Resampling Method environment, so it is not displayed in the tool environments.
+Only the geoprocessing environments that apply to the specific open tool will be displayed in Environments tab.

 Progress and messages